oceanosis/website-automation/README.md

 # website-automation
-Website Automation Test on AWS by using CloudFormation and Ansible
+Website Automation Test on AWS by using Bash Automation Scripts, CloudFormation Templates and Ansible playbooks